thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 to say, the land is usually of much poorer quality than the average.
-Being 16 per cent of the state's population, the dalit communities control only 7.5 per cent of the cultivated area in the state.
+Being 16 per cent of the state's population, the
+_dalit_ communities control only 7.5 per
+cent of the cultivated area in the state.

-This indicates a sizeable and growing problem of landlessness, especially among the dalits.
+This indicates a sizeable and growing problem of landlessness, especially among the _dalits_.
 The two remedies envisaged all over the country are: takeover of land owned by landlords in excess of a predetermined ceiling to be distributed to the